AlessioFiorito/Tic-Tac-Toe-Minimax/README.md

 # Tic-Tac-Toe-Minimax
-Tic-Tac-Toe game in C++, using the minimax algorithm
+Tic-Tac-Toe game in C++, using the minimax algorithm (alpha-beta prunning)